-Crumpacker, a Republican, was the representative for Indiana's 10th congressional district from 1907 to 1913.
+Crumpacker was the representative for Indiana’s 10th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Mar 1897 to Mar 1913, Crumpacker missed 324 of 1,511 roll call votes, which is 21.4%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.